 Although each case will be considered separately, in consultation with partner agencies, disclosure will only be made to those people who are in a position to best protect or safeguard a child.

-The scheme builds on existing processes to proactively manage sexual and violent offenders by the constabulary's Public Protection Units under the Multi-Agency Public Protection Arrangements (MAPPA).
+The scheme is in addition to processes which proactively manage sexual and violent offenders by the Dorset Police Public Protection Unit under the Multi-Agency Public Protection Arrangements (MAPPA).
 Although disclosure already takes place when children are deemed to be at risk, the scheme enables parents, guardians and third parties to apply directly for information themselves.

 Frequently Asked Questions

 Any member of the public can approach Dorset Police to apply under the Child Sex Offenders Disclosure Scheme, for information regarding a specific person who has contact with a child(ren).
 The police will process the application, but disclosure is not guaranteed.
 Even if there are no firm grounds for suspicion, the applicant can trigger an investigation to find out if the subject (the person they are asking about) has a known history that means they might be of risk to children.

 Third parties with concerns (e.g. grandparents or neighbours) about an individual who has contact with children are also invited to use the scheme.
 However, where appropriate, disclosure will only be given to parents and guardians or those best placed to protect a child.

 If you consider that a child is at immediate risk then you should call 999 to report your concerns.

 In all other circumstances (non-emergencies):

 - Complete our Child Sex Offender Disclosure Scheme Online Initial Contact Form by following this link